 Want to polarize a room of homeschoolers?
-Say these words: homeschool standardized testing.
+Say these words: homeschool standardized testing or homeschool assessment tests.

 You’ve probably already heard all the standardized testing debates on why standardized testing is good versus why standardized testing is evil: